admin-cf-1/cardano-coin-selection/information/specification.md

    widely considered to have negative privacy implications, the discussion of which is beyond the scope of this article.

-There are several properties that we would like a coin selection algorithm to have:
+There are several **desirable properties** that we would like a coin selection algorithm to have:

  * A coin selection algorithm should, over the course of time, aim to generate and maintain a UTxO set with "useful" outputs; that is, outputs that allow